Nintendo Labo

-is a toys-to-life concept developed by Nintendo and released in April 2018.
-Labo consists of 2 parts, where one part is a game and one part is multiple sheets of cardboard.

-The games come as kits that include cardboard cut-outs and other materials that are to be assembled in combination with the Nintendo Switch console display and Joy-Con controllers to create a "Toy-Con" that can interact with the included game software and vice versa.
-Nintendo designed Labo as a way to teach principles of engineering and basic programming.
+is a series of toys-to-life video games developed and published by Nintendo for the Nintendo Switch.
+Gameplay consists of players constructing Toy-Cons from kits that include cardboard cut-outs and other materials in combination with the console and Joy-Con controllers, which can interact with the included game software and vice versa.
+Labo was designed to teach children principles of engineering and basic programming.

 Gameplay

 Nintendo Labo is released as individual Labo Kits, each containing a set of pre-made cardboard cut-outs and other materials, used to make one or more "Toy-Con", and a Nintendo Switch game card, which contains interactive instructions on how to assemble the Toy-Con and software that the Toy-Con can interact with.
 Once each Toy-Con is constructed, players insert the main Nintendo Switch display and/or one or both of the Joy-Con controllers according to the instructions.
 Each Toy-Con functions differently in the ways it interacts with either the Joy-Con or the main display.
 For example, the piano Toy-Con's keystrokes are read by the Right Joy-Con controller's infrared sensor to identify notes being played, while robotic Toy-Con move using HD Rumble from the Joy-Con controllers, which are controlled via the touchscreen.
 Players may freely decorate the cardboard parts using coloring pens, tape, and other materials, while more experienced users can invent new ways to play with each Toy-Con.
 The game software provides instructions on how the Toy-Con works with the Switch, such as describing the fundamentals of infrared sensing.